Welcome to our Reception class page!

 Gross Motor Skills

-Can you climb and push?
+Can you climb up, down and side to side?

 Fine Motor Skills